-Processing long videos is challenging, as it requires aggregating context over long horizons with limited computational and memory budgets.~\cite{slowfast} introduced SlowFast networks, which use a dual pathway operating at a low and high frame rate to enable the aggregation of context over longer horizons while capturing low-level visual attributes. \cite{x3d} introduces a simple technique for progressive architecture expansion (along axes such as temporal, depth, width, etc.), inspired by feature selection in machine learning to achieve efficient models.
-Taking advantage of the implicit nature of transformers to handle long-range data \cite{timesformer} proposes to adapt the standard transformer architecture for videos by enabling spatiotemporal feature learning directly from a sequence of frame-level patches. ~\cite{memvit} introduce MeMViT, a memory-augmented multi-scale vision Transformer, and greatly improves temporal support with minimal memory overhead and achieves state-of-the-art performance on a variety of video understanding benchmarks.
-While the trend shows the model's capacity to handle longer and longer video clips more efficiently, the absence of a truly long-horizon dataset inhibits a fair comparison between these baselines and also inhibits the model's transferabiity to real-world video understanding tasks.
+\textbf{Video understanding models.} Processing long videos is challenging, as it requires aggregating context over long horizons with limited computational and memory budgets.
+In SlowFast networks~\cite{slowfast}, they use a dual pathway operating at a low and high frame rate to enable the aggregation of context over longer horizons while capturing low-level visual attributes.
+Meanwhile,~\cite{x3d} introduce a simple technique for progressive architecture expansion (along axes such as temporal, depth, width, etc.), inspired by feature selection in machine learning to achieve efficient models.
+Taking advantage of the implicit nature of transformers to handle long-range data~\cite{timesformer} proposes to adapt the standard transformer architecture for videos by enabling spatiotemporal feature learning directly from a sequence of frame-level patches.
+In MeMViT~\cite{memvit}, they introduce a memory-augmented multi-scale vision Transformer, greatly improves temporal support with minimal memory overhead, and achieves state-of-the-art performance on a variety of video understanding benchmarks.
+While the trend shows the model's capacity to handle longer and longer video clips more efficiently, the absence of a truly long-horizon dataset inhibits a fair comparison between these baselines and also inhibits the model's transferability to real-world video understanding tasks.